 Although 'serverless' computing does actually take place on servers, developers never have to deal with the servers.
 They are managed by the vendor.
-This can reduce the investment necessary in DevOps, which lowers expenses, and it also frees up developers to create and expand their web applications without being constrained by server capacity.
+This can reduce the investment necessary in DevOps, which lowers expenses, and it also frees up developers to create and expand their applications without being constrained by server capacity.

 Imagine if the post office could somehow magically add and decommission delivery trucks at will, increasing the size of its fleet as the amount of mail spikes (say, just before Mother's Day) and decreasing its fleet for times when fewer deliveries are necessary.
-That's essentially what serverless web applications are able to do.
+That's essentially what serverless applications are able to do.

-Using a serverless infrastructure, there is no need to upload code to servers or do any backend configuration in order to release a working version of a web application.
+Using a serverless infrastructure, there is no need to upload code to servers or do any backend configuration in order to release a working version of an application.
 Developers can very quickly upload bits of code and release a new product.
 They can upload code all at once or one function at a time, since the application is not a single monolithic stack but rather a collection of functions provisioned by the vendor.

 This also makes it possible to quickly update, patch, fix, or add new features to an application.
 It is not necessary to make changes to the whole application; instead, developers can update the application one function at a time.

-Because the web application is not hosted on an origin server, its code can be run from anywhere.
-It is therefore possible, depending on the vendor used, to run certain application functions on servers that are closer to the end user.
+Because the application is not hosted on an origin server, its code can be run from anywhere.
+It is therefore possible, depending on the vendor used, to run application functions on servers that are close to the end user.
 This reduces latency because requests from the user no longer have to travel all the way to an origin server.
 Cloudflare Workers enables this kind of serverless latency reduction.

 It is difficult to replicate the serverless environment in order to see how code will actually perform once deployed.
 Debugging is more complicated because developers do not have visibility into backend processes, and because the application is broken up into separate, smaller functions.
 The Cloudflare Workers Playground is a sandbox that helps reduce friction in testing and debugging

-When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for web applications that handle personal or sensitive data.
+When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for applications that handle personal or sensitive data.

 Because companies are not assigned their own discrete physical servers, serverless providers will often be running code from several of their customers on a single server at any given time.
 This issue of sharing machinery with other parties is known as 'multitenancy' – think of several companies trying to lease and work in a single office at the same time.
-Multitenancy can affect application performance and, if the multiple-tenant servers are not configured properly, could result in data exposure.
+Multitenancy can affect application performance and, if the multi-tenant servers are not configured properly, could result in data exposure.
 Multitenancy has little to no impact for networks that sandbox functions correctly and have powerful enough infrastructure.
 For instance, Cloudflare runs a 15-Tbps network with enough excess capacity to mitigate service degradation, and all serverless functions hosted by Cloudflare run in their own sandbox (via the Chrome V8 engine).

 This limits the kinds of applications that can cost-effectively run in a serverless architecture.
-Because serverless providers charge for the amount of time when code is running, it may cost more to run an application with long-running processes in a serverless infrastructure compared to a traditional one.
+Because serverless providers charge for the amount of time code is running, it may cost more to run an application with long-running processes in a serverless infrastructure compared to a traditional one.